makkenned/W205-Su15-Assignment2/W205-Su15-Assignment2/README.md

 Michael Kennedy's Assignment 2 Submission
 Due 06/26/2015

 OVERVIEW
-Data collection will resume exactly where it left off if it crashes or cannot recover a connection Some output files do not contain exactly 1000 tweets since I was still writing the resuming code during data collection Stream will attempt to auto-restart when disconnected Groups of 1000 json responses are dumped to sequential files in the output directory Data analysis extracts 'real' words from each tweet, plots the 30 most common words straight to a file, and writes a full list of word frequencies to csv
+Data collection will resume exactly where it left off if it crashes or cannot recover a connection Some output files do not contain exactly 1000 tweets since I was still writing the resuming code during data collection Stream will attempt to auto-restart when disconnected Groups of 1000 json responses are dumped to sequential files in the output directory Output files are dropped in the output directory in the json subfolder A file named 'text' will be created in the ouput directory root containing partially parsed text from all tweets collected.
+This file is not used for the later analysis.
+Data analysis extracts 'real' words from each tweet using nltk, plots the 30 most common words straight to a file, and writes a full list of word frequencies to csv
 By default, it creates 3 sets of files by searching for tweets containing #nbafinals2015, #warriors, and tweets that contain both

+Roughly 158k tweets were collected between 6/14/2015 and 6/21/2015
+The stream experienced modest downtime for debugging as well as an ISP issue, but ran more or less continously all 7 days Tweets containing the 'retweet' tag were viewed as redundant and not written to disk Each tweet received by the collection script writes a semirandom character to the terminal to show the script is working, and to enable visual estimation of data velocity

+REQUIREMENTS
+Python 2.7x
+tweepy
+numpy
+nltk
+pylab

 USAGE
-collect_data.py pad_n output_dir hashtag1 [hashtag2 [hashtag3...]]
+collect_data.py output_dir pad_n hashtag1 [hashtag2 [hashtag3...]]
 	collects live tweets from the twitter Streaming API pad_n (int)
 		determines number of padding digits for the output files adjust according to expected maximum number of tweets output_dir (str)
-		path to the output directory
-		program will create a gigantic file of tokenized text for debugging purposes all json will go inside the 'json' folder in the format 'json0000001' each json file contains a maximum of 1000 tweets
+		the name of the output directory, folder will be created if it does not exist program will create a gigantic file of tokenized text for debugging purposes all json will go inside the 'json' folder in the format 'json0000001' each json file contains a maximum of 1000 tweets